 Vajira is planning to run 500km to help raise AUD$100,000 towards the International Centre for Palliative Care in Anuradhapura.
 This centre will be the first palliative care hospital in Sri Lanka.

-Vajira is going to raise funds towards this cause through the running events.
-So far this year, he has run over 285km in training and will be running a series of marathons and ultra-marathons totaling 215km.
-His upcoming runs are:
+Vajira is going to raise funds towards this cause through a series of running events.
+Upcoming runs are:

 – 4 December, California International marathon